BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 1. The redeemScript in the `scriptSig` is first hashed and compared to the hashed script in the `scriptPubKey`.
 2. If they match, then a second round of verification begins.
 3. Now, the redeemScript is run using the other data that was pushed on the stack.
-4. If that second round of verification _also_ succeeds, then the UTXO is unlocked.
+4. If that second round of verification _also_ succeeds, the UTXO is unlocked.

 > **WARNING:** You can create a perfectly valid transaction with a hashed redeemScript, but if the redeemScript doesn't run, or doesn't run correctly, your funds are lost forever.
 So, test, test, test.

-## Summary: Building a Bitcoin Script with P2SH
+## Summary: Understanding the Foundation of P2SH

 Arbitrary Bitcoin Scripts are non-standard in Bitcoin.
 However, you can incorporate them into standard transactions by using the P2SH address type.
 You just hash your script as part of the locking script, then you reveal and run it as part of the redemption script.
 As long as you can also satisfy the script, the UTXO can be spent.
 Mind you, this is all somewhat more theoretical than previous sections, because it isn't easy to create redeemScripts by hand, nor is it possible to incorporate them into transactions using `bitcoin-cli`.